opsone-ch/documentation/www/development/deployment.md

 #### Git

 We recommend to use Git to deploy your website to your server.
-Feel free to clone your repository, your server is prepared:
+Feel free to clone your repository - your server is prepared:

 * access to github.com is allowed (use firewall rules for other repos)
 * git is installed